 This isn’t always practical, especially when people see others in distress – it’s a natural inclination to help out.

 What Should I do When Injured While Helping?

 Being hit or injured while trying to help someone is not your fault.
 If everyone had that attitude, many people today would be dead or more seriously injured.
 Don’t let the insurance companies imply or say that you are at fault for stopping and thus not entitled to any compensation for your injuries.
 Get help from someone who knows the law and has experience with insurance companies.

-If you ever find yourself in a similar situation, talk to an attorney.
+If you ever find yourself in a similar situation, talk to our personal injury team.
 They can tell you the law and give you good advice.
 Our Tampa Auto Accident Lawyers will meet with you in a free consultation.
 The RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!”